rethinkdb/rethinkdb-rs/0-about-rethinkdb/technical-comparison-tables.md

 - tagging (version 2.0+)

-RethinkDB supports grouping servers together in any configuration via "server tags" with per group replication and write acknowledgement settings.
-RethinkDB immediate consistency based reads and writes do not require a special protocol for multi DC replication.
+RethinkDB supports grouping servers together in any configuration via "server tags" with per-group replication and write acknowledgement settings.
+RethinkDB immediate consistency-based reads and writes do not require a special protocol.

 ## Map-reduce ##